How Safe is Your Sunscreen?

 3. Zinc oxide is the only active ingredient approved for use on babies under 6 months of age; Titanium dioxide is not.

-4. Zinc oxide is made from a critical mineral nutrient that’s also found in many multivitamins; Titanium dioxide is made from a toxic heavy metal.
+4. Zinc oxide is made from a critical mineral nutrient that’s also found in many multivitamins; Titanium dioxide is made from a heavy metal that is toxic when ingested.

 Micronized vs. Nanoparticles